wbabik/Practical_computing/Class_7/Class_7.md

 -   displaying all R objects and variables saved in your computer memory at any given moment - you can check whether R is doing behind the scenes what you think is doing
+-   projects (see next class)

 The R Studio workspace consists of four main panels:

 ![Rstudio\_ide](https://sfg-ucsb.github.io/fishery-manageR/images/rstudio_ide.png)

 1.  **Code editor** - write your code and save it in a text file (.R).
-    You can run it anytime by highlighting aa given piece of code and clicking `Run` in right-top corner (or pressing
+    You can run it anytime by highlighting a given piece of code and clicking `Run` in right-top corner (or pressing
     <kbd>Ctrl</kbd>+<kbd>R</kbd>).
 2.  **Console** - Exactly the same console as in standard R (see above).